PeoplePlusAI/Low-Resource-Language-Leaderboard/README.md

 # Goals:
 1. Catalyze the industry to create better low-resource language AI models by creating a popular, highly referenced destination for researchers (and the press) to compare models.
 2. Provide a place where organizations can determine which AI Speech recognition and translation models work best for their particular use case, especially with low-resource languages, starting with Indian languages.
+3. Long-term environment for Language data (a HuggingFace version).

 ## Personas
 1. **Producers.** Interested in making better models.
 Researchers primarily.